 - 4.1 The Applicant will acknowledge the support of the PHA in any final report. - 4.2 The Applicant will provide the PHA with an opportunity to contribute to the design of the research. - 4.3 The Applicant will provide the PHA with a presentation of the findings of the research if requested to do so. - 4.4 The Applicant will comply with all Data Protection requirements and will exercise proper safeguards to prevent any breach of confidentiality and/or privacy.
-Any disclosed results of the research shall not be able to identify an individual without that individual's written consent. - 4.5 Data made available by the PHA to the Applicant is done so in confidence solely for the purpose of the above research project. - 4.6 Data made available by PHA to the Applicant directly will not be divulged to any individual not associated with the research. - 4.7 When the research project is concluded, all personal data will be entirely destroyed. - 4.8 The Applicant will provide the PHA with a pre-publication draft of any report generated from the research prior to publication.

-4.9 The Applicant will pay for any reasonable costs incurred by the PHA in supporting the research, including costs incurred by other organisations.
+Any disclosed results of the research shall not be able to identify an individual without that individual's written consent. - 4.5 Data made available by the PHA to the Applicant is done so in confidence solely for the purpose of the above research project. - 4.6 Data made available by PHA to the Applicant directly will not be divulged to any individual not associated with the research. - 4.7 When the research project is concluded, all personal data will be entirely destroyed. - 4.8 The Applicant will provide the PHA with a pre-publication draft of any report generated from the research prior to publication. - 4.9 The Applicant will pay for any reasonable costs incurred by the PHA in supporting the research, including costs incurred by other organisations.

 5. AGREEMENT (To be completed by the Researcher / Planner)

-l agr ree to the terms and conditions laid out in this document.
+I agree to the terms and conditions laid out in this document.

-Sign ned

-Proj ject Leader:
+Signed Project Leader:

-anisation:

-Date
+Organisani

+Date:

-Declaration of Data Protection Co-ordi nator and Data
+6. Decla ration of Data Protection Co-ordinator and Data Custodian

-l dec clare that the Public Health Agency's inv olvement in the above
+l declare th at the Public Health Agency's involvement in the above research

-earch complies with the Data Protection
+complies w rith the Data Protection Act and UK GDPR that all notification

-fication requirements have been comple
+requiremer nts have been completed.

-Sign ned:(Data Guardian)
+Signed: (Data Guardian)

-Date e:

-Sign ned:
+Date:

+Signed:

-(Sen nior Operations Manager (Delivery))
+(Senior Op erations Manager (Delivery))

-Date e:
+Date:

-6.1 Chief Executive PHA (or Designated D eputy)
+6.1 Chief Executive PHA (or Designated Deputy)

-Sign ned:(C chief Executive/Deputy)

-Date ٠.
+Signed: (Chief Executive/Deputy)

+Date:

+•

-Procedure for dealing with subject access requests Sample Letter
+Procedure for dealing with Subject Access Requests Sample Letter